Anthony Lawrence (poet)

-Anthony Lawrence (born 1957) is a contemporary Australian poet and novelist.
-Lawrence has received a number of Australia Council for the Arts Literature Board Grants, including a Fellowship, and has won many awards for his poetry, including the inaugural Judith Wright Calanthe Award, the Gwen Harwood Memorial Prize, and the Newcastle Poetry Prize (three times).
-His most recent collection is Headwaters (Pitt Street Poetry) which was awarded the Prime Minister's Literary Award for Poetry in 2017.
+Anthony Lawrence (born 1957 in Tamworth) is a contemporary Australian poet and novelist.
+He has received a number of Australia Council for the Arts Literature Board Grants, including a Fellowship.
+He has won many awards for his poetry, including the inaugural Judith Wright Calanthe Award, the Gwen Harwood Memorial Prize, and the Newcastle Poetry Prize (three times).
+His 2016 collection, Headwaters (Pitt Street Poetry), was awarded the Prime Minister's Literary Award for Poetry in 2017.